User37som/libbitcoin/bx-watch-address.md

 BITCOIN_ADDRESS      The participating Bitcoin address.
 If not specified
                      the address is read from STDIN.
 ```
+This command will reflect only transactions created after the subscription is established.
 ### Example 1
+monitor donations to Satoshi
 ```sh
 $ bx watch-address 1A1zP1eP5QGefi2DMPTfTL5SLmv7DivfNa
 ```
+This message will be written once the subscription is established.
 ```
 Watching address: 1A1zP1eP5QGefi2DMPTfTL5SLmv7DivfNa...
 ```
+For each new transaction that impacts the address a new `watch_address` will be written.
 ```sh
 watch_address
 {